 We hope you are safe and well in these difficult times.
-We wanted to give you a quick update on our reopening and when we expect to get our riders and patients safely back in the saddle and our wonderful volunteers back to assist.
+We wanted to give you an update on our current operating status and how that affects our riders, patients and volunteers.

-The COVID-19 pandemic poses many challenges for our riding program and has led to many, many changes everywhere and at Ride On too.
-All of our lesson operations ceased on March 12 and only on May 26, did we reopen for a handful of independent riders at our Newbury Park facility.
-Last week we began to serve another handful of independent riders in Chatsworth.
-At the present time volunteers have not yet come back to Ride On - all horse care, grooming, tacking and barn chores are being taken care of by Ride On staff members to ensure safety and wellness for all.
+The COVID-19 pandemic has and continues to pose many challenges for our riding and Therapy Services programs and has led to many, many changes everywhere and at Ride On too.
+All of our lesson and treatment session operations ceased on March 12, 2020 and in May of last year we were able to reopen for a handful of independent riders at both facilities.
+Volunteers have still not come back to Ride On - all horse care, grooming, tacking and barn chores continue to be taken care of by Ride On staff members to ensure safety and wellness for all.

 Before the pandemic, Ride On served about 240 individuals with disabilities.
-Many require close assistance which, in the age of social distancing, is simply not safe for rider or volunteers.
+Many require close assistance which, in the age of social distancing, is simply not safe for riders or volunteers.
 As we began to craft reopening plans we divided our riders in to six groups, Phase 1 - 6.
-At this time we are in Phase 1 and are offering lessons for those students that are completely independent and need no physical assistance from their instructor or volunteers therefore ensuring that we are complying with social distancing requirements.
+At this time we are able to offer lessons to those in Phases 1 -3, riders that are completely independent and need little to no physical assistance from their instructor or volunteers therefore ensuring that we are complying with social distancing requirements.
 We have also been able to accommodate Therapy Services patients that can tolerate a mask for 45 minutes and are safe with the assistance of just a therapist (no volunteers/sidewalkers).

 Phases 4, 5 and 6 are much more challenging.
 All require volunteer assistance and as of right now we have not invited our volunteers back to Ride On.
 We cannot serve riders in these phases without volunteers and we know there will be some risk to be within 6 feet for up to an hour.
-So far, we have not safely resolved this dilemma - we do not have a specific time frame for starting to serve riders requiring leaders and side-walkers however we are cautiously optimistic that it could be early July.
+So far, we have not safely resolved this dilemma - we do not have a specific time frame for starting to serve riders requiring leaders and side-walkers.

-As we begin to move through the phases we will be directed by facts and figures provided by the CDC and County officials.
-However therapeutic riding poses a mix of positive and negative risk factors: we are outside and horseback riding is naturally socially distant (both good) but we require a lot of personal help to keep everything safe (a negative during a pandemic).
-We want to keep everyone safe AND we want to welcome back our riders and volunteers.
-Please be patient as we work through our new COVID-19 policies, safety and sanitizing procedures - we can't wait to welcome you back but we need to be sure we are safe and healthy!
+As we begin to move through the phases we will continue to be directed by facts and figures provided by the CDC and County officials.
+However adaptive riding poses a mix of positive and negative risk factors: we are outside and horseback riding is naturally socially distant (both good) but we require a lot of personal help to keep everything safe (a negative during a pandemic).
+We can’t wait to welcome back all of our riders, patients and volunteers when it is safe.

 Below is our phasing approach.
 Please don't hesitate to contact Sara (Sara@RideOn.org) or Bryan (Bryan@RideOn.org) with any questions.

 Phase II: Mostly Independent riders.
 Need hands-on assistance of no more than 5 minutes to mount and dismount, adjust stirrups and tighten girth.
 No volunteer involvement needed.
-All parties will wear masks while within 6 feet.
-Riders may unmask once settled and while riding.
+All parties will wear masks at all times, unmounted and mounted.

 Phase III: Mostly Independent riders who might require hands-on assistance during lesson for any physical or behavioral considerations.
 May require instructor intervention for safety.
-All parties will wear masks while within 6 feet.
-Riders may unmask once settled and while riding.
+All parties will wear masks at all times, unmounted and mounted.

 Phase IV: Riders who need a volunteer to lead the horse for the duration of their lesson.
 Can also apply to riders who use a "spotter".